shabtraxx/azure-quickstart-templates/101-managed-postgresql-with-vnet/README.md

   <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

 This template provides a easy way to deploy Azure database for PostgreSQL with VNet Integration.
+The template also showcases how to use ARM template to set server parameters and set security policies like Advanced threat protection on the server.
+In the template, we set the server parameter log_min_messages to INFO and set Advanced threat protection ON by default when the server is provisioned using the template.